jgpentz/jgpentz/README.md

 <h1 align="center"> Hi there 👋, I'm Jimmy</h1>

-<h3 align="center">A software engineer with a background in embedded systems, curious about natural language processing and machine learning</h3>
+<h3 align="center">A software engineer with a background in embedded systems, curious about natural language processing (NLP)e and machine learning</h3>

 - 🔭 I’m currently working on **nand2tetris**, and creating an **interpreter in Go**